docker/docs/ee/upgrade.md

 you start upgrading the next node.
 Upgrading multiple manager nodes at the same time can lead to a loss of quorum, and possible data loss.

-### Determine if the network is in danger of exaustion
+### Determine if the network is in danger of exhaustion

 Starting with a cluster with one or more services configured, determine whether some networks may require update in order to function correctly after an 18.09 upgrade.